Programs and Services

 City of Melville residents who are full time students, senior, pension or disability concession card holders, can obtain a 20% subsidy on recreation centre memberships, and a 10% subsidy on casual entry and multi visit passes.
 Carers are provided free entry provided they are not participating in an activity or taking the place of a paying customer.

 For more information about social and leisure activities within the City of Melville, contact our customer service team on 1300 635 845.

-Activelink supports eligible City of Melville residents of all abilities to participate in sport, recreation and leisure activities.
+Activelink supports eligible City of Melville residents of all abilities to participate in sport, recreation, leisure and other activities (such as creative art classes, library activities or programs or dance classes).
 It provides support to those who face challenges, difficulties or barriers to participate.
 This may include language and cultural barriers, financial difficulties, feeling isolated or having a disability (or different ability).

 Within the framework of social justice and the promotion of equality for all, Activelink encourages greater social participation.
 It aims to improve the health, self-confidence and skills of our residents and encourages people to get to know others in their local community through activities of their choice.

 Vouchers are issued to support payment of these activities ($200 limit per calendar year) to eligible City of Melville residents.
 Vouchers are issued and paid directly to activity providers.
 Chosen activities may be undertaken anywhere but we encourage you to use local community facilities within Melville.
 Other organisations may also apply to issue vouchers.
 The program is designed to be flexible and responsive to individual needs and circumstances.Some examples:

 - People with a disability (different abilities)

 - People who do not communicate in English as a first language (for example they experience challenges communicating or they use sign language such as Australian Sign Language − Auslan)